← Back to Library

 Signs of a Strong Day Master

-• Born in a season that supports its element (e.g., Wood Day Master born in Spring)
+• Born in a season that supports its element, such as Wood in spring

 • Multiple stems/branches in the chart that generate or match its element